teuteuguy/Cloud-Based_TP-Link-to-SmartThings-Integration/Service Manager/README.md

 A.  Install the Service Manager ("TPLink Connect (unoffficial).groovy")

-    1)  Log onto the IDE and open the mySmartApps tab
+    1)  Log onto the IDE
         a)  From community page, upper right side, select "COMMUNITY"
         b)  Upper right:  "Additional Resources"   "Developer Tools"
         c)  Log-in or follow instructions to obtain an account.

+    2)  Select the 'My Location' Tab and select your locaton.

+    3)  Select the 'My SmartApps' Tab.

-    2)  Select '+New SmartApp' at the top-right
+    4)  Select '+New SmartApp' at the top-right

-    3)  Select the 'From Code' tab
+    5)  Select the 'From Code' tab

-    4)  Paste the contents of the file into the space.
+    6)  Paste the contents of the file into the space.

-    5)  Select 'Create then' 'Publish'.
+    7)  Select 'Create then' 'Publish'.

 B.  Install your selected Device Handlers.